 However, due to this, the agreement was revoked, and a legal action was commenced against the director of the shipping company.
 On the other hand, the director denied any wrongdoing.

 The case went to the court.
-But the shipping company had a D&O insurance policy; it informed the insurer about the case.
+But the shipping company had a Director & Officer Liability Insurance policy; it informed the insurer about the case.
 Unfortunately, when the case was still in the court, the director met with an accident and died.
 Now his son, who was also one of the directors, became the new CEO.

 In this case, the court found that Jayant Rao unintentionally disclosed information, however, it caused financial loss to the engineering company, and therefore, the shipping company was asked to pay compensation to the other party.